Cal Raleigh Player Props: Mariners vs. Twins

 Twins Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Twins pitching staff ranks second in MLB.
+- The 9.7 strikeouts per nine innings put together by the Twins pitching staff ranks first in the league.

-- The Twins' 3.74 team ERA ranks second among all MLB pitching staffs.
+- The Twins have the second-ranked team ERA among all MLB pitching staffs (3.73).

-- Twins pitchers combine to surrender the fourth-fewest home runs in baseball (100 total, one per game).
+- Twins pitchers combine to give up the fifth-fewest home runs in baseball (102 total, 1.1 per game).

-- Maeda (2-5 with a 5.50 ERA and 41 strikeouts in 36 2/3 innings pitched) gets the start for the Twins, his ninth of the season.

-- The right-hander's most recent appearance was on Saturday against the Oakland Athletics, when he tossed three innings, surrendering three earned runs while allowing four hits.
+- The right-hander last pitched on Saturday against the Oakland Athletics, when he tossed 5 2/3 innings, allowing seven earned runs while giving up eight hits.

-- The 35-year-old has an ERA of 5.50, with 10.3 strikeouts per nine innings, in eight games this season.
-Opponents are hitting .271 against him.

 © 2023 Data Skrive.
 All rights reserved.